 Our hope is that the the PanScales project will make it possible to extract more extensive information about the fundamental particles and interactions that make up our universe.

-We have two openings for Ph.D. positions starting in October 2019, at the University of Oxford and at University College London, was Friday 25 January, and has now passed.
+The application deadline for Ph.D. positions starting in October 2019, at the University of Oxford and at University College London, was Friday 25 January, and has now passed.

-The deadlines for postdoctoral positions starting in autumn 2019 have now passed:
+The deadlines for postdoctoral positions starting in autumn 2019 have also now passed.